New Flexible Pathways

 Quantitative Finance

-• The candidate will understand key types of derivatives.
+• Key Types of Derivatives: Understand key types of derivatives.

-• The candidate will understand the principles and techniques for the valuation of derivatives.
+• Valuation of Derivatives: Understand the principles and techniques for the valuation of derivatives.

-• The candidate will understand various applications and risks of derivatives.
+• Applications and Risks of Derivatives: Understand various applications and risks of derivatives.

 CP 341